jonathanvdc/skeleshare-cgo26-artifact/README.md

 Note that running all the experiments may take at least 15 hours.

-### Re-Running Synthesis
+### Re-running synthesis

-The server stores pre-synthesized designs corresponding to the generated VHDL files for each experiment.
+The server also provides pre-synthesized designs that correspond to the generated VHDL for each experiment.
-To re-synthesize these designs for an experiment after Step 3, use Quartus.
-For each experiment, navigate to the `results/lowering` folder of the desired experiment and run:
+To re-synthesize an experiment after Step 3 using Quartus, navigate to the experiment’s `results/lowering` directory and run:

 ```bash
 source $SCRIPTDIR/profile